GSA/digitalgov.gov/content/guides/hcd/design-operations/testing.md

 5. What questions do you have after reading this story?
 6. What questions does this story answer for you, if any?

 Consider this interview similar to a “mini” discovery interview.
-Review these [interview techniques](https://docs.google.com/document/d/1mr8hjU-hYVICcVMY3Animpl1Khegvg0auFyG6BJ1E64/edit#heading=h.mcujc1yrmlov) if you need a refresher on how to structureon to structure a discovery interview.
+Review these [interview techniques]({{< ref "/guides/hcd/discovery-operations/interviews" >}}) if you need a refresher on how to structure a discovery interview.
 Take careful notes as you talk with participants about your design concept story.
 These notes will help you decide where and when to revise your concept.

 ### Test: Storywriting

 Share your story with those who’ll likely enact, administer, and/or use your concept.
 They can be people with whom you’ve spoken during the discovery phase, but they don’t have to be.

-Refer to this [guidance on recruiting testers](https://docs.google.com/document/d/1lzAGFR1rnYGb366GmFt4PxQe8iTWdxrtfwO-QQvjUBE/edit#heading=h.zaqc7qlo7zsj) for guidance on recruiting people who can help test the viability of your design concept.
+Refer to this [guidance on recruiting testers]({{< ref "/guides/hcd/discovery-concepts/recruit-participants" >}}) for guidance on recruiting people who can help test the viability of your design concept.